Poldhu Cove to Cury circular walk

 The streams in the area rise on the moorland of Goonhilly Downs and combine to form the stream that enters the sea at Poldhu Cove.

-42. Keep right to follow the track around the bend.
-Follow this until you reach some metal gates beside a concrete building.
+41. Keep right to follow the track around the bend.
+Follow this until you reach some metal gates forming an L-shape beside a concrete building.

-43. Go through the gate on the left to reach a lane.
+42. Go through the gate ahead in the L-shape to reach a lane.
 Turn left onto the lane and follow this for three quarters of a mile until it eventually ends in a T-junction opposite a Poldhu Cove sign.

 The farm that you pass on the right is Polhormon.